MeepleCodes/ffxiv_macro/README.md

 [x] Status bar with current cursor and pixel position
   - No. of lines selected
-[x] View whitespace (U+00B7 for short space, something for long space)
+[x] View whitespace (U+00B7 for short space, something for long space) [x] Common glyphs as well as full browser (types of space, the lines, ???)
+- Glyph picker enhancements
+  - Don't auto-sort glyphs in sections so we can have all the spaces at the start of the 'useful' section
+    - OR remove them from 'useful' and put them in the "insert some space" button list
+  - Kerning class/table
-- Kerning class, link to unicode definition/names for glyph picker tooltip [x] Common glyphs as well as full browser (types of space, the lines, ???)
+  - unicode names for glyph picker tooltip
+  - Double-click to insert should un-pin the tooltip
+  - Close button when the tooltip is pinned
+  - Double-clicking repeatedly doesn't insert as often as you'd expect
 - Ctrl-B to cycle between thin and thick lines within selection
-- Glyph browser page?
+- Separate glyph browser page?
+- Help/tips page(s)?
-- Command to attempt to increase or decrease the length of a selection by replacing spaces/wide spaces [x] Replace character picker with a canvas-based solution [x] Drag/drop still needed on new glyph picker
+- Command to attempt to increase or decrease the length of a selection by replacing spaces/wide spaces
+- List of possible pixel-width spaces and buttons to insert them (3, 6, 7, 9, 10, 12, 13, 14[, 15, 16 etc all trivial from here])
+[x] Replace character picker with a canvas-based solution [x] Drag/drop still needed on new glyph picker
 [x] Tooltips on character picker to show glyph dimensions [x] Split App.tsx up into components
   [x] Make a proper React component wrapper around text-editor
-    - onChange event from text-editor to make that work better
+    [x] onChange event from text-editor to make that work better
   - Would making the statusbar a memo()d component improve performance?
 [x] Start using MUI
   [x] Keep is a good template to take inspiration from
 - Overlays for common chat window sizes
-  - Mine is ~466x189px, most standard macros seem to come up maybe a bit shorter
+  - Mine is ~466x189px, most standard macros seem to come up maybe a bit shorter [x] Dark theme
-- Dark theme
+- Further UI improvements
+  - Remove app bar, replace with small title box
+  - Left panel for logins, hidden if logged out
+  - Move glyphs etc. to right drawer?

+- Amusing default macro contents
 - Line count in status bar (and warn if >15)
 - Move web component to asset-loaded CSS
 [~] Saving and loading macros with firebase storeage or similar
   - 'New' button
   - Delete button
+  - Mark dirty
+    - Warn on load/navigate away
+    - Disable save unless dirty
+  - Auto-saving drafts (including for anonymous users)
   - More fields on documents:
     [x] Created/last modified
     [x] Owner
     - Tags
   - Disabling stuff when load/save is in progress
+  - Shippable alpha auth/user state:
+    - No signups
+    - Signin button reasonably well hidden
+    - Save buttons removed
+    - Remove anonymous auth (? browser-local storage of current editor *probably* achieves the same thing)
+      - BUT if we want last-editor-state/drafts to persist to account then maybe not...
+  - Beta:
+    - Signup via e-mail/google/???
+    - Can only view own macros
   [~] Authentication and user management
     - Privacy policy and ToS :<
     - Upgrading anonymous users (merge by assigning all anonymous user's macros to existing auth)